 DSC-Ost (Berlin, Saxony), DSC-Mitte (Hesse, North Rhine-Westphalia), DSC West (Nordrhein-Westfalen), DSC-Nord (Hamburg, Schleswig Holstein and Lower Saxony), DSC-Euregio (North Rhine-Westphalia, Belgium and the Netherlands)

 Founded in 2008, The Slot Am Ring built the Renncenter Hockenheim.
-In May 2008, a 37-meter-long Carrera and a 24-meter-long Ninco train were put into operation.
+In May 2008, a 37-metre-long Carrera and a 24-metre-long Ninco train were put into operation.

 Spare parts to complete cars are available through a number of online retailers including Slotcars.it and Crazy 4 Slot.
-Both online shops concentrate on 1/32 cars from the Italian manufacturers and spare parts for maintaining and tuning the cars.
+Both online shops concentrate on 1/32 cars from the numerous Italian manufacturers as well as spare parts for maintaining and tuning the cars.

 PRS is an Italian company producing high-detailed resin slot cars, accessories, rims and tires for 1/32 and 1/24 scale slot cars.
 The PRS tires are some of the most used in Italy and since 2007, PRS are the official supplier to the Italian Association of Slot tires for classic category.
 PRS produces a beautiful range of wire wheels and tires for 1/32.

 3D and CNC manufacturing continues it's growth in Italy with PRS producing replacement aluminum chassis for Carrera's beautiful 1/32 and 1/24 scale cars.
 The 1/24 scale chassis requires Scaleauto uprights and motor attachment to complete the chassis while the 1/32 chassis allows the use of a Slot.it motor pod which will greatly improve the performance of the car.
 PRS supports a series of races (GT ANSI) held at various clubs, one of which is located in Rovigo, just south of Padua.
 The club was founded in 2006 and currently has around 20 members.
 They have two tracks available to them, a 4-lane 35 metre wooden track and a 6-lane 67 metre Ninco track.
 Some of the races are for digital cars using the Oxygen system.
 Napoli Slot Promotion races:

 When the Japanese Mabuchi Company made their small electric motors available it transformed the slot car racing hobby.
 In Japan raceways dotted the country but as the fad began to fade and Mabuchi finally left the hobby all that was left were a few isolated clubs, but the hobby never died in Japan though it may seem invisible to some.